Do people still read emails?

 - Valuable, educational information or content

 Before you approve of any promotional email designed by your marketing team, check its efficacy against the three factors above.
 Data also shows that email open rate is higher on mobiles than on desktops.
 Hence, optimizing your email for mobile devices is essential.
-Click here to read about email design best practices you should follow.
+Click here to read about email design best practices that you should follow.

 4. Bulk email advertising